mikelevins/bard/docs/bard.md

 **Typing**

-The protocol that handles distinguishing the types of values from one another.
+Distinguishing the types of values from one another.

     applicable?
 Anything -> Boolean